 Masao Horino: The Character of Greater Tokyo.
 Art Direction: Takao Itagaki, Chuokoron magazine, Chuokoron-sha October, 1931

 Continue reading →

-Last year’s Paris Photo fair with Japan as “Guest of Honour” was a huge success and on this occasion the Dutch photography magazine “foam” contacted me to do an interview with Mariko Takeuchi, the Guest Curator of Paris Photo.
+Last year’s Paris Photo fair with Japan as “Guest of Honour” was a huge success and on this occasion, the Dutch photography magazine “foam” contacted me to do an interview with Mariko Takeuchi, the Guest Curator of Paris Photo.
 The interview was published in foam magazine #17, winter 2008.
 I will publish the full interview in two parts.
-The images are a new addition for the blog [the interview was without images, except some very nice portraits of Mariko :-)].
+The images are a new addition for the blog [the interview was without images, except for some very nice portraits of Mariko :-)].

 Part II here